- 1 Miavana, Madagascar

 Guana Island Resort, British Virgin Islands

 This isn’t your average all-inclusive.
-Set on its own 840-acre island north of Tortola, the 15-room Guana Island Resort embodies a new kind of serenity in the Caribbean, with room for just 36 guests who are dropped off by boat from nearby Beef Island.
-Rooms are simple—rattan furniture, painted concrete floors, no televisions or phones—but it’s Guana’s gorgeous setting that lure travelers.
-Spend your days picnicking on beautifully untouched beaches, curling up with a favorite read on one of the property’s swinging hammocks, or hiking the island’s miles of crisscrossing nature trails, home to resident iguana, red-legged tortoise, and roseate flamingoes.
+Set on its own 840-acre island north of Tortola, the 15-room Guana Island Resort embodies a unique kind of serenity in the Caribbean, with room for just 36 guests who are dropped off by boat from nearby Beef Island.
+Rooms are simple—rattan furniture, painted concrete floors, no televisions or phones—but it’s Guana’s gorgeous setting that really lures travelers.
+Spend your days picnicking on untouched beaches, curling up with a book on one of the property’s swinging hammocks, or hiking the miles of crisscrossing nature trails home to resident iguana, red-legged tortoise, and roseate flamingoes.

 - 15 Romantic Hotels in Italy We’re Completely Obsessed With